mendhak/mendhak.github.io/_posts/2021-04-02-raspberrypi-epaper-dashboard.md

 ---

+I have created a simple, DIY e-paper dashboard setup that displays the weather and calendar information.
+It's minimal, and doesn't require a lot of power, so it can run on a Raspberry Pi Zero.
+I have been running it for several years now and it is very reliable.

-Instructions on setting up a Raspberry Pi Zero WH with a Waveshare ePaper 7.5 Inch HAT.
+Here I will share instructions on setting up a Raspberry Pi Zero WH with a Waveshare ePaper 7.5 Inch HAT.
 The screen will display:

 * Date and time
-* Weather icon with high and low temperature
+* Weather icon and short description, with high and low temperature
+* A severe weather warning
 * Google Calendar or Outlook Calendar entries

 Here it is in action